peruvianox/BatchOpenSim/README.md

 Then place all your ANC & TRC files for each trial within the first level of each participant folder.
 ![Input Files](https://github.com/peruvianox/BatchOpenSim/blob/master/Input_Files.PNG)

-The batch script will convert these files to OpenSim format (.mot).
+The batch script will create the OpenSim folder, convert all original files to .mot format, and populate the new OpenSim folder with that subject's data.
+All future modelling results will be saved to each subject's OpenSim folder.

-BatchOpenSim will create a heirarchical structure containing data for each subject, containing: its file path, directory information, demographics, and trials completed.
+BatchOpenSim will create a heirarchical structure containing data for each subject (called Subjects), containing: its file path, directory information, demographics, and trials completed.
 ![Subject View](https://github.com/peruvianox/BatchOpenSim/blob/master/Subject_view.png)

-Going into the trials data, you can then see its folder, type, associated files, ground reaction forces, temporal spatial data, and other info)
+Going into each subject's "Trials" data, you can then see its folder, type, associated files, ground reaction forces, temporal spatial data, and other info)
 ![Trial View](https://github.com/peruvianox/BatchOpenSim/blob/master/Trial_view.png)

 #### Calibration and Coordinate System